First Lady Deborah D. Harrison

-In 1992, Lady Harrison relocated to Tallahassee with her husband, District Elder Kevin Harrison, and family.
-She and Elder Harrison have been married 36 years.
+In 1992, Lady Harrison relocated to Tallahassee with her husband, Bishop Kevin Harrison, and family.
+She and Pastor Harrison have been married for 36 years plus.
 The Lord has blessed them with five children all adults and active in the ministry and seven grandchildren.
 They were faithful members of Life, Power, and Praise Church in Thomasville, Georgia.

 Lady Harrison and her husband have co-labored in the ministry for the past 36 years.
 She has held various offices in the PAW.
 First Lady Harrison has served in the following positions: